Factbox: Coronavirus forces delay of trade fairs, conferences

 ** Canton Fair, spring season from April 15: The venue of China’s oldest and biggest trade fair said it has suspended exhibitions until further notice.

+** Coaltrans China 2020, April 20-22: One of the largest coal industry gathering was postponed until further notice, according to the organizer.

+** Asian Business Aviation Conference & Exhibition, April 21-23: The show’s organisers, the National Business Aviation Association, said they would cancel this year’s show in Shanghai given health concerns and other challenges its participants faced.

-Reporting by Brenda Goh, Shanghai Newsroom and Emily Chow in Shanghai, Min Zhang and Shivani Singh in Beijing and John Geddie in Singapore; Editing by Raju Gopalakrishnan and Himani Sarkar
+Reporting by Brenda Goh, Shanghai Newsroom and Emily Chow in Shanghai, Min Zhang, Shivani Singh and Muyu Xu in Beijing and John Geddie in Singapore; Editing by Raju Gopalakrishnan and Himani Sarkar